 The number of burn victims in the U.S. is staggering.
-According to the American Burn Association, nearly half a million people seek medical treatment for burns yearly.
+According to the American Burn Association, nearly half a million people yearly seek medical treatment for burns.
 Of those, about 40,000 had to be hospitalized, with 75 percent of them receiving care in a hospital burn center.
-Sadly, nearly 3,500 burn victims die as a result of their injuries.
+Sadly, nearly 3,500 burn injury victims die because of their injuries annually.

-Severe burn injuries happen in numerous ways.
-Electrical fires, construction accidents, car wrecks, chemical spills, thermal fires, fires caused by defective products, and explosions are just some of the causes of serious, even life-threatening, burns.
+Serious burn injuries happen in numerous ways.
+Electrical fires, construction accidents, car wrecks, chemical spills, thermal fires, fires caused by defective products, and explosions are just some of the causes of severe, even life-threatening, burns.
 No matter the reason, burn injuries can lead to significant long-term medical complications and lifelong suffering.
 When those injuries are caused by the negligence of another person or company, you may be able to seek compensation for damages.
+A personal injury lawyer can help determine how to proceed with burn injury lawsuits.

 Burns are classified based on their severity.
 You may have heard that third-degree burns are the most severe burn injury.
 But that isn’t the case.
-The most serious burns are fourth-, fifth-, and sixth-degree burns.
+The most serious burns are fourth-, fifth-, and sixth-degree.

 The following details how burn injuries are classified: